 The structure of the Library's budget as found in the Appropriation Act also serves as an impediment to government officials and lawmakers in their attempt to understand the Library's funding.
-The Library's general fund budget of more than \$31 million looks generous for an agency our size, but observers often miss the fact that this amount includes almost \$18 million in direct aid to local libraries in Virginia and approximately \$2.4 million that the agency pays directly to the Department of General Services to rent the Library building.
-This leaves the Library with about \$10.7 million of general fund allocation.
-Seventy-six percent of this amount is used to cover the salaries and benefits of Library staff, leaving the agency with only \$2.4 million to cover operations relating to the agency's service areas.
-The significance of having more than \$20 million of pass-through funding in the Library's budget is not understood by most officials and lawmakers
+The Library's general fund budget of more than \$30.3 million looks generous for an agency our size, but observers often miss the fact that this amount includes almost \$17.4 million in direct aid to local libraries in Virginia and approximately \$2.4 million that the agency pays directly to the Department of General Services to rent the Library building.
+This leaves the Library with about \$10.5 million of general fund allocation.
+Seventy-nine percent of this amount is used to cover the salaries and benefits of Library staff, leaving the agency with less than \$2.2 million to cover operations relating to the agency's service areas.
+The significance of having \$20 million of pass-through funding in the Library's budget is not understood by most officials and